-If you are the owner of the stray dog, a Community Warden will discuss with you the exact cost that you will have to pay before you collect your dog.
-You must pay the full amount, either in cash, or with a debit or credit card, at our Mansion House office reception only.
-Staff will give you a receipt for the payment made.
+If you are the owner of the stray dog, an Environmental Enforcement Officer will discuss with you the exact cost that you will have to pay before you collect your dog.
+You must pay the full amount with a debit or credit card.
+The Officer dealing with your dog, will tell you where to make the payment and will give you a receipt for the payment made.